 CAUTION: An extension for filing the return doesn't extend the time to pay the franchise or income tax.
 Interest will be charged on the tax not paid by the 15th day of the 3rd month following the close of the taxable year.
 You can avoid interest charges during the extension period by paying the tax due by that date.
-Submit your payment with Wisconsin Form 4-ES, Corporation Estimated Tax Voucher.
+Submit your payment with Wisconsin Form Corp-ES, Corporation Estimated Tax Voucher.

 Filing Methods.
 Corporations are required to file tax returns electronically and may file electronically through the Federal/State E-Filing Program.
-For a list of software vendors participating in this program, visit the Department's web page at revenue.wi.gov/eserv/corp/third.html.
+For a list of software vendors participating in this program, visit the Department's web page at revenue.wi.gov/eserv/corp/index.html.

 If it is not possible to file the return electronically, a waiver must be obtained in order to file a paper return.
-More in-formation is available from the Department's web page at revenue.wi.gov/Pages/WI-efile/home.aspx
+More information is available from the Department's web page at revenue.wi.gov/taxpro/news/110727b.html